 05 of 15

 The cosmopolitan is a favorite for many drinkers.
 It is also an excellent base for a creative mix of flavors, such as those in the very berry cosmo.
-The recipe features an açai-blueberry vodka from Van Gogh.
-The berry blend is exotic and one that you need to take the time to appreciate because it is unusual.
+The recipe features a flavorful and unique açai-blueberry vodka from Van Gogh.
 Chambord sweetens the mix and marries the vodka to the cosmo's signature cranberry base.

 06 of 15